Key takeaways

 Two things commonly surprise people once their first stop hook works.

 The first is that there is a sibling event.
 SubagentStop is a separate hook that fires when a subagent finishes, distinct from the Stop that fires when your main turn finishes.
 If you want to gate the work that subagents do, Stop will not catch it, because a subagent finishing is not your session finishing.
 You need SubagentStop for that.
 Most people only need Stop, but knowing the split exists saves a confused afternoon.
+Actually, “confused afternoon” undersells it.
+The specific failure I have watched people hit is wiring a test gate to Stop, watching subagents do their thing, watching the suite go red inside a subagent, and never understanding why the main session ended green.
+The hook was never asked.

 Claude Code gives you the tool to prevent this, but you have to use it.
-The JSON payload your script receives on standard input includes a stop_hook_active flag.
+Once I sat with it over how to teach this in a sentence, the clearest way to put it is: the JSON payload your script receives on standard input includes a stop_hook_active flag.
 It is true when the current stop is already happening because a previous stop hook blocked.
 If stop_hook_active is true, your hook must not block again.
 Check the flag near the top of the script and exit 0 the moment you see it set.
-A stop hook that does not check stop_hook_active is not a finished stop hook.
-It is a trap with a timer on it.
-If you are wiring this kind of enforcement into a team’s workflow and want a second pair of eyes before it goes wrong, Blue Sheen runs engagements like this.

 Patterns worth wiring up